Justice Willett's Separate Opinion in

 Justice Willett, concurring.

-presents the Court with an actual sighting of this rare bird, a species that in my view merits extinction, not
+case presents the Court with an actual sighting of this rare bird, a species that in my view merits extinction,

-conservation.
+not conservation.
 Extensions forgive deficient reports, not absent ones.
-If a report is missed, not just amiss, courts are
+If a report is missed, not just amiss,

 I agree with the Court that (1) the court of appeals had jurisdiction to hear Dr. Lewis’s appeal and (2) a

-to emphasize this point: because Funderburk’s initial “report” was literally no report at all—an irrefutable fact—I
+separately only to emphasize this point: because Funderburk’s initial “report” was literally no report at all—an

 The statutory rules for filing a health care liability claim are straightforward: